Overview of Lavender Essential Oil

 2. Risk of allergic contact dermatitis (ACD)

-The person who is employed as aroma and massage therapists of lavender oil is an uncommon cause ACD in hand.
-Therefore if you have a risk of sensitization in history, precaution should be needed before handing lavender oil exposure through the use of personal care items and essential oils (40).
+If you have a risk of sensitization in history, precaution should be needed before handing lavender oil exposure through the use of personal care items and essential oils (40).

 How to use lavender essential oil?

 Use and application mainly depend upon the treatment or purpose of a person.
 Studies suggest the topical application or oral administration in an undiluted form.

 Lavender oil contains Linalool and Linalyl acetate.
 Therefore only use the highly diluted form to apply on the skin.
 It is advisable that the cytotoxicity should be determined before application (41) & (42).

 It is also used as a tea or tincture, or the essential oil indirectly inhaled through a diffuser, in a bath, via application to a pillow on which the patient will sleep, or diluted for use in massage oil thus extensive application in perfumery, soaps, flavorings, colognes, skin lotions, and other cosmetic industries.

 Where to buy lavender oil?

 Beauty stores, drug stores, health food stores, supermarkets, home decorating stores, and online Walmart are the places where you can get Lavender essential oil.